 Charging an e-bike battery typically takes from 3.5 to 6 hours.
 An e-bike is reliable in all weather conditions.
 It just needs some extra care when the weather gets cold, snowy, or rainy.
-Often equipping the bike with fenders and winter tires as well as taking the battery indoors when not used is all that is needed to get through a typical winter most places.
+Often equipping the bike with fenders and winter tires as well as taking the battery indoors when not used is all that is needed to get through a typical winter in most places.
 When riding, dressing for the weather is the smart thing to do.
-With modern outdoor gear, this is fairly easy even for rough conditions.
+With modern outdoor gear, this is fairly easy even in rough conditions.

 Prices for e-bikes are all over the place starting from €600 to over €7000.
 Most models are between €1000 and €2000.
 This is a very cost-effective solution compared to most alternatives, which have running costs such as fuel, parking, ride fares, etc., the e-bike.

 Micromobility potential in urban areas